sabourke/prefactor-1/docs/source/target.rst

 Prepare target
 --------------
 This part of the pipeline prepares the target data in order to be calibration-ready for the first direction-independent phase-only self-calibration against a global sky model.
-This mainly includes mitigation of bad data (RFI, bad antennas, contaminations from A-Team sources), selection of the data to be calibrated (usually Dutch stations only), and some averaging to reduce data size and enhance the signal-to-noise ratio.
+These steps mainly includes mitigation of bad data (RFI, bad antennas, contaminations from A-Team sources), selection of the data to be calibrated (usually Dutch stations only), and some averaging to reduce data size and enhance the signal-to-noise ratio.
 Furthermore, ionospheric Rotation Measure corrections are applied, using `RMextract`_ The pipeline must be run on pre-processed data only.